 The Company is focused on exploring and developing its sizable holdings in the Ambler Mining District in Alaska.
 The most advanced projects in this prospective district are Arctic and Bornite.

-The Arctic deposit (“Arctic”), is a polymetallic volcanogenic massive sulphide deposit located approximately 470 kilometers northwest of the City of Fairbanks, Alaska.
-Current activities are focussed on engineering and environmental site investigation studies that will form the basis for completing a future pre-feasibility study.KEY FACTS
+The Arctic deposit ("Arctic"), is a polymetallic volcanogenic massive sulphide deposit located approximately 470 kilometers northwest of the City of Fairbanks, Alaska.
+Arctic is at Pre-Feasibility Stage and current activities are focused on advancing Arctic to feasibility and permitting.KEY FACTS

 |Deposit Type||Volcanogenic Massive Sulphide|

 Bornite is a high-grade copper deposit with significant exploration potential, located in a safe, mining friendly jurisdiction.

 The Bornite deposit (“Bornite”), is a carbonate hosted copper-cobalt deposit located approximately 25 kilometers southwest of the Company’s Arctic project.
 Current activities are focussed on exploration, with mineralization remaining open to the north, northeast and south.